flipacholas/Architecture-of-consoles/articles/master-system.md

 #### Constructing the frame

 The VDP renders frames with a resolution of **up to 256x192 pixels**, further revision added support for 256x224 px and 256x240 px, however, to maintain compatibility with all models, developers held on to the standard resolution.
-This chip has the same *modus operandi* of Nintendo's [PPU]({{< ref "nes#constructing-the-frame" >}}), in other words, graphics are rendered on-the-spot.
+This chip has the same *modus operandi* as Nintendo's [PPU]({{< ref "nes#constructing-the-frame" >}}), in other words, graphics are rendered on-the-spot.

 On the other side, the VDP has four different modes of operation which will alter the characteristics of the frame (colour depth and resolution):
 - **Mode 0 to III**: Inherited from the TMS9918 found on the SG-1000.
 Included for backwards compatibility, although any SMS game can use them.